noaa-pifsc/PIFSC-CAS-Containerized-Oracle-Development-Environment/README.md

         -   Update the [.env](./docker/.env) environment to specify the configuration values:
             -   ORACLE_PWD is the password for the SYS, SYSTEM database schema passwords, the Apex administrator password, the ORDS administrator password
             -   TARGET_APEX_VERSION is the version of Apex that will be installed
+                -   \*Note: If the value is less than the currently installed version of APEX the db_app_deploy container will print an error message and exit the container.
+                -   \*Note: If the value is not a valid APEX version available on the Oracle download site the db_app_deploy container will print an error message and exit the container.
             -   APP_SCHEMA_NAME is the database schema that will be used to check if the database schemas have been installed, this only applies to the [development runtime scenario](#development)
             -   DB_IMAGE is the path to the database image used to build the database contianer (db container)
             -   ORDS_IMAGE is the path to the ORDS image used to build the ORDS/Apex container (ords container)